melottiv/FusAID/README.md

 * **Soft-voting ensemble**: combines the outputs of independently trained sequence and structure classifiers through a weighted combination of their prediction logits.

 All models are implemented in PyTorch and perform binary classification using a neural network classifier ora logistic regression for structural features.

 ---

-## Dataset splitting

-To evaluate the ability of the model to generalize to unseen fusion proteins, the dataset is divided into:

-* **Training set**: used for optimizing model parameters.
-* **Validation set**: used for model selection, threshold optimization, and ensemble weight selection.
-* **Test set**: used only for the final performance evaluation.

-The split is performed at the **gene level** rather than at the individual fusion protein level.

-For each fusion protein, the two participating genes are extracted and used as grouping information.
-A gene cannot appear in more than one split.

-This strategy avoids homology and information leakage, since highly related fusion proteins sharing one or both parental genes are prevented from appearing simultaneously in training and testing data.

----